editorconfig/editorconfig-emacs/README.md

 ```

-To install manually copy all `.el` files in this repository to
+To install manually, copy all `.el` files in this repository to
-`~/.emacs.d/lisp`  and add the following to your `init.el` file:
+`~/.emacs.d/lisp` and add the following:

 ```emacs-lisp
 (add-to-list 'load-path "~/.emacs.d/lisp")